 Navajo County Board of Supervisors

-Supervisor Thompson is active in the National Association of Counties (NACo) and has worked on the Economic Development and Housing steering committees for several years.
-He is also active with NACo’s Western Interstate Region (WIR) and is President of the Little Colorado Plateau Resource Conservation and Development.
-Supervisor Thompson is affiliated with the County Supervisors Association (CSA), Arizona Association of Counties (AACo), a past-Chairman of the Arizona North Eastern Economic Development (ANEED) Committee, and a member of the Tri County-State Officials group
+Supervisor Thompson is active in the National Association of Counties (NACo) where he serves on the NACo Finance and Intergovernmental Affairs Steering Committee.
+He is also on the County and Tribal Gov’t Relations Subcommittee.
+He has worked on the NACOG Transportation Advisory Committee.
+He is also active with the North Region Advisory Committee for Homeland Security (NRAC).
+Supervisor Thompson is Chairman of the Winslow Levee Advisory Committee.
+He works with the office of the Navajo Nation's Navajo-Hopi Land Commission.
+He is a past member of the Little Colorado River Plateau Resource Conservation and Development (LCR RC&D).
+Supervisor Thompson is affiliated with the County Supervisors Association (CSA), Arizona Association of Counties (AACo), a past-Chairman of the Arizona North Eastern Economic Development (ANEED) Committee, and a past member of the Tri County-State Elected Officials group.

 District II covers a portion of the Navajo Reservation and all of the Hopi Reservation,